There are several ways to treat scars, from topical treatment to surgery. The following are some options to treat scars:

 Silicone Gel or Silicone Sheets

-Silicone gels are spread as an ultra-thin sheet and work 24 hours per day.
+Silicone gels are spread as an ultra-thin sheet and work 24 hours daily.
 It has self-drying technology and dries within 4 to 5 minutes.
-Silicone gel for scar treatment produces a 86% reduction in texture, 84% in color lightening of the scar, and a 68% reduction in the length of the scar.
+Silicone gel for scar treatment produces an 86% reduction in texture, 84% in color lightening of the scar, and a 68% reduction in the length of the scar.

 Silicone Gel Benefits

-- Scar Formation Prevention One of the few proven methods to help prevent hypertrophic and keloid scars from forming is to apply silicone gel immediately after wound healing, and prior to scar formation.
+- Scar Formation Prevention, One of the few proven methods to help prevent hypertrophic and keloid scars from forming is to apply silicone gel immediately after wound healing and before scar formation.

 - Silicone Scar Gel increases the hydration of the stratum corneum and facilitates the regulation of fibroblast production and reduction in collagen production.
 It results in a softer and flatter scar.
 It allows the skin to “breathe.”

 - Silicone scar gel protects the scarred tissue from bacterial invasion and prevents bacteria-induced excessive collagen production in the scar tissue.